torvalds/linux/Documentation/teaching/lectures/intro.rst

    A kernel is preemptive if a process can be preempted while running in kernel mode.

-   However, not that non-preemptive kernels may support preemptive multitasking.
+   However, note that non-preemptive kernels may support preemptive multitasking.